 As earlier stated, User Experience revolves around a single interaction.
 The user logs into your app and the UX is what they see and how they navigate.

-Depending on your company, it can be with your digital products (app, website), physical locations (employees at a store) or remote support (employees at a call center).
-Creating a holistic experience that connects each context to support the goals and needs of your customers is no small job.
+Depending on your brand or company, it can be with your digital products (app, website), physical locations (employees at a store) or remote support (employees at a call center).
+Creating a holistic and positive experience that connects each context to support the goals and needs of your customers is no small job.
 Where do you start?

 Customer Experience is about listening to your users

-Customer Experience is about reading into customer satisfaction to learn what your users want and need from your company and figuring out ways to get that experience to them.
+Customer Experience is about reading into customer satisfaction to learn what your users want and need from your company and figuring out ways to improve their overall experience.
 Maybe your users are telling you that the wording on your app could be better and therefore make it easier to find what they need.
 It could be as simple a fix as swapping out the word ‘portfolio’ for ‘profile’.
 It could be that the system your employee is using doesn’t have access to the same information your customer facing app does and this causes confusion when they try to solve a support problem.

 But how can a company figure out what its users need?
-Great Customer Experience is about listening to your users when they tell you what is and isn’t working.
+Great Customer Experience design is about listening to your users when they tell you what is and isn’t working within the overall experience.
 How do you “listen” to your users?
 You use research techniques that allow you to capture what is really going on whether that is interviews, observations, surveys or analytics.
 They’re basically offering you the cheat code to creating a fantastic digital product.
 It’s up to you to use it to create a positive experience.

 So what is the ultimate difference between user experience and Customer Experience?